 It doesn’t have to be precisely 45 degrees, but it should definitely not be more than 60 degrees off-centre.

 This will produce dramatic shadows on one side of the face, leaving the other side bathed in soft, even light.

 Use a medium softbox or umbrella as your primary light source.

 These types of lights are perfect for creating sharp, defined shadows while still maintaining good overall illumination.

 Set up additional lights as fill lights — these will help to illuminate dark areas like under the eyes and cheekbones, resulting in a more even appearance across

 Split Lighting vs Rembrandt Lighting

-Split lighting and Rembrandt lighting are two of the most widely used lighting patterns for portrait photography.
+Split, and Rembrandt lighting is two of the most widely used lighting patterns for portrait photography.
 Both of these patterns tell a story.

-This technique was popularized by John Singer Sargent who was a portrait painter in the late 1800’s.
-He used this technique a lot in his paintings and it’s still widely used today by photographers and painters alike.
+He used this technique a lot in his paintings, and it’s still widely used today by photographers and painters alike.